Campus of Stony Brook University: Walter J. Hawrys Campus Recreation Center

 The Walter J. Hawrys Campus Recreation Center is a student gymnasium and recreation center.
 Located on John S. Toll Drive, the $37.5 million, 85,000-square foot building opened in 2012 after three years of construction.
 It was dedicated to Walter J. Hawrys in 2014, whose South Shore Brick Masons company built numerous buildings on the Stony Brook campus.
 The recreation center averages 2,000 visitors per day.
 Its design was praised for its "cohesive theme of horizontally and vertically stacked red, gray, gray-black and black panels appearing in everything from day lockers to glazing."

 Student housing

 Stony Brook University is the largest residential public school in the state of New York, with nearly 10,000 students choosing to live on campus.
 While the vast majority of housing is located on Stony Brook's West Campus, residential options are available at the East Campus and Stony Brook Southampton for undergraduate students, graduate students and their families.
-First-year students are divided into residential communitieses based on a system of "Undergraduate Colleges" that bring together students of similar interests.
+First-year students are divided into residential communities based on a system of "Undergraduate Colleges" that bring together students of similar interests.
 In the 1960s, the Stony Brook University administration decided to name its dormitory buildings after the theme of "Great Deceased New Yorkers."